 “To support this priority, I have already made targeted grant funding streams available specifically to support projects designed to reduce anti-social behaviour and I’m pleased to see that they are delivering very positive results.

 “But the police cannot tackle anti-social behaviour in isolation and it requires a co-ordinated effort from all agencies.
 I am pleased to see the councils, fire and rescue and the force working together and this week will provide an opportunity for Derbyshire residents to see the support available to them if they are affected by anti-social behaviour.”

 Many things, such as teenagers meeting in groups or children playing in the street, or an occasional party are not necessarily anti-social behaviour.
 But problems that happen frequently over a long period of time and cause alarm, distress or harassment could be.

 By keeping a diary to monitor and record persistent antisocial behaviour it can be used as evidence to support further action by the police and partner agencies.
 The sort of things to keep a note of, no matter how insignificant they may seem, could include:

 If you know of a specific issue that needs police intervention, you can report it to Derbyshire Constabulary by searching 'ASB'.
-You can also call 101.
-Remember, to report a crime in progress or if someone is in immediate danger, call 999.
+You can also tel: 101.
+Remember, to report a crime in progress or if someone is in immediate danger, tel: 999.